 KIAT Guru empowers communities to hold teachers accountable by agreeing to prioritize five to eight bottom-up service indicators to improve the student learning environment.
 In some pilot schools, community empowerment is combined with pay for performance as part of teacher’s income, based either on the KPL’s verification of teachers’ presence, or the KPL’s score on teacher’s service performance.
 Comprising nine members – six parents of students and three community figures, KPL members are elected by the parents and community members.

 The members take turn to come to school and monitor the teaching and learning process.
 A KPL member in Nggilat Village, Maria Fransiska Di, said there are three methods of evaluating the teachers: direct monitoring at school, document checking and interview with students.

 Every month, they presented the evaluation process in a meeting with the school.
-The results often incited arguments between the KPL and teachers, who sometimes feel the former did not do their job well while it would affect the teachers’ allowance.
+The results often incited arguments between the KPL and teachers, who sometimes feel the former did not do their job well while their evaluation would affect the teachers’ allowance.